5 Nutrients To Support Autoimmune Disease

 Boosting Omega-3 Levels

 I really like to emphasize focusing on DHA and EPA omega 3’s because they have the most profound impact on the healing from autoimmunity.
 My top food sources for these fatty acids are wild Alaskan sockeye salmon, sardines, and anchovies.
-These are my top choices because the high omega 3 content without many of the heavy metal concerns of other fish.
+These are my top choices because of the high omega-3 content without many of the heavy metal concerns of other fish.

 5. Probiotics and Autoimmune Disease